 Allow debuggable: true

 If an application is marked as debuggable then any attacker can access the application data by assuming the privileges of that application or can run arbitrary code under that application permission.
-In the case of non-debuggable application, an attacker would first need to root the device to extract any data.
+In the case of a non-debuggable application, an attacker would first need to root the device to extract any data.

 Java Debug Wire Protocol is the central link between the Debugger and the JVM instance

 Without a rooted phone it is possible to extract the data or run an arbitrary code using application permission

 Before app start after app start